elastic/kibana/x-pack/README.md

 #### Running functional tests

-For more info, see [the Elastic functional test development guide](https://www.elastic.co/guide/en/kibana/current/development-functional-tests.html).

 The functional UI tests, the API integration tests, and the SAML API integration tests are all run against a live browser, Kibana, and Elasticsearch install.
 Each set of tests is specified with a unique config that describes how to start the Elasticsearch server, the Kibana server, and what tests to run against them.
 The sets of tests that exist today are *functional UI tests* ([specified by this config](test/functional/config.js)), *API integration tests* ([specified by this config](test/api_integration/config.ts)), and *SAML API integration tests* ([specified by this config](test/security_api_integration/saml.config.ts)).

 The script runs all sets of tests sequentially like so: